 which may be required for certain types of gainful employment.
 Among the many jobs throughout the school, students can be seen assisting in the offices, specialty classes and cafeteria; providing weekly lunch service to interested staff members; collecting recyclables; and laundering shirts for the phys ed classes and community-based work program.

-Deron’s Community-Based Employment program includes part-time placements in retail, food service, day-care, medical and elder-care facilities.
+Structured Learning Experiences allow students to work part-time, shadowed by a Deron Job Coach.
+Placements in retail, food service, day-care, medical and elder-care facilities.
 Students are matched up with positions that complement their skill level, temperament and wishes.
 Duties range from banquet setup – retail pricing – shipping & receiving – patient transport.
 Students receive an evaluation from their employer upon completing their job assignment.

 Eligible students receive half-time and part-time placements at Occupational Training Centers and County Vocational & Technical Schools, with academic programming at Deron.